 “This election is a choice between Republican results and radical resistance,” Trump said as he talked up the economy and gave credit for its strength to Republicans in Washington.

 The contest between Abrams, a former state lawmaker, and Republican Brian Kemp has become a flashpoint in the battle over voter access.
 As Georgia’s secretary of state, Kemp oversees the Southern state’s elections.

 Georgia has one of the country’s strictest voter ID laws, measures Republicans say are needed to ensure no one votes illegally.
 Democrats contend the statutes unfairly block poor people and minority group members from voting.

-Voting rights groups sued Kemp, saying his office had inappropriately stopped processing more than 50,000 voter registration applications, many from black voters.
+Voting rights groups sued Kemp, saying his office had inappropriately stopped processing more than 50,000 voter registration applications, many from black voters, to improve his chances of winning.
 Other groups have challenged voting restrictions in states including North Dakota, Arkansas and Ohio.

 Abrams said improving the state’s healthcare system was at the top of the list of issues she wanted to tackle if elected, a message that lined up with Democrats’ national focus as they seek to gain control of at least one chamber of Congress, which would give them the ability to oppose Trump’s agenda.

 “The Republican solution has been nothing,” Abrams said on Thursday.
 “It has been absolutely nothing.”

 The embrace of healthcare is a sharp shift for Democrats, who were wary of defending Obamacare in previous elections when the law that created it was unpopular with many voters.

 A Reuters/Ipsos poll of 2,673 Americans conducted Oct.
 1 through Oct.
 28 found healthcare was the top issue for Democratic and independent voters heading into the elections, and third in priority among Republicans, behind immigration and the economy.